-#10.
-See each child as a unique being with his own interests, learning style, and personality.
+10. See each child as a unique being with his or her own interests, learning style, and personality

-Nurture the individuality, rather than expecting him to conform to who you are or who society expects him to be.
+Nurture the individuality, rather than expecting your child to conform to who you are or who society expects him or her to be.

 And don’t beat yourself up when you fall short of your ideal.
 Every day, every moment, is a fresh opportunity to parent the way you want to.